 This is one of the most common grounds for appeal.
 Attorneys make judgement calls throughout a trial regarding what arguments to make, whether to cross-examine a witness, whether to allow the defendant to testify.
 There are a thousand kinds of mistakes that an attorney may make.
 Some of them are appealable and some are not.
 In general, the appeal must show that trial counsel’s performance was deficient, and that the deficient performance prejudiced the defense.

 Other grounds for appeal include prosecutorial misconduct and the discovery of new evidence.
 Prosecutorial misconduct is when the prosecutor cheats or tries to win their case in an underhanded manner.
 Not playing by the rules lays the groundwork for an appeal.
 The discovery of new evidence often includes new DNA evidence.

 The appeals court may rule in a number of different ways.
 It may reverse or affirm the underlying decision in whole or in part.
 It can also order a new trial or a new hearing on one aspect of the case.
 The matter is then sent back down to the lower court.

 If you or a loved one are looking toward filing an appeal of a conviction and have questions, bring them to us.
 We can meet with you to discuss whether the Wirth Law Group Bartlesville attorney is the right attorney for your appeals case.

-If you would like a free consultation with a Bartlesville Oklahoma criminal appeals lawyer, call today — (918) 213-0950, call toll free at (888) 947-8452, or submit the question form at the top right of this page.
+If you would like a consultation with a Bartlesville Oklahoma criminal appeals lawyer, or his staff call today — (918) 213-0950, call toll free at (888) 947-8452, or submit the question form at the top right of this page.